Things to do

 The Florence of the Medici: Power, Intrigue and Art in the Renaissance City

 The brutally swift reprisals and summary executions that followed the failed conspiracy firmly established the Medici at the pinnacle of Florentine society.
-Sandro Botticelli was commissioned to paint images of the conspirators hanging upside down from the facade of the Palazzo Vecchio, a vivid visualisation of Medici hegemony over the city.
+Sandro Botticelli was commissioned to paint images of the conspirators hanging upside down from the facade of the Palazzo Vecchio (which we'll get to later) a vivid visualisation of Medici hegemony over the city.

 The Duomo